Boston Properties (NYSE:BXP) Releases FY 2022 Earnings Guidance

 Boston Properties (NYSE:BXP) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $7.300-$7.450 for the period.
 The company issued revenue guidance of -.Boston Properties also updated its Q1 2022 guidance to $1.720-$1.740 EPS.

-A number of analysts have issued reports on the company.
-Deutsche Bank Aktiengesellschaft raised Boston Properties from a hold rating to a buy rating and raised their target price for the stock from $118.00 to $131.00 in a research report on Monday, January 3rd.
-Truist Financial raised their target price on Boston Properties from $131.00 to $134.00 in a research report on Tuesday, January 18th.
-BMO Capital Markets raised Boston Properties from a market perform rating to an outperform rating and raised their target price for the stock from $125.00 to $140.00 in a research report on Friday, January 7th.
-Evercore ISI upgraded Boston Properties from an in-line rating to an outperform rating in a research report on Sunday, December 5th.
-Finally, Mizuho lifted their price target on Boston Properties from $115.00 to $120.00 in a research report on Thursday, January 20th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and seven have assigned a buy rating to the company.
-According to MarketBeat.com, Boston Properties currently has an average rating of Buy and a consensus target price of $129.27.
+Several equities analysts have recently weighed in on the company.
+BMO Capital Markets upgraded Boston Properties from a market perform rating to an outperform rating and lifted their price target for the company from $125.00 to $140.00 in a research report on Friday, January 7th.
+TheStreet raised Boston Properties from a c+ rating to a b rating in a research note on Tuesday, January 25th.
+Mizuho lifted their price target on Boston Properties from $115.00 to $120.00 in a research note on Thursday, January 20th.
+Deutsche Bank Aktiengesellschaft raised Boston Properties from a hold rating to a buy rating and lifted their price target for the stock from $118.00 to $131.00 in a research note on Monday, January 3rd.
+Finally, Evercore ISI raised Boston Properties from an in-line rating to an outperform rating in a research note on Sunday, December 5th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus target price of $129.27.

-The company also recently declared a quarterly dividend, which was paid on Friday, January 28th.
-Shareholders of record on Friday, December 31st were paid a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a yield of 3.38%.
-The ex-dividend date of this dividend was Thursday, December 30th.
-Boston Properties’s dividend payout ratio (DPR) is currently 123.66%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, January 28th.
+Shareholders of record on Friday, December 31st were paid a $0.98 dividend.
+The ex-dividend date was Thursday, December 30th.
+This represents a $3.92 dividend on an annualized basis and a yield of 3.38%.
+Boston Properties’s payout ratio is presently 123.66%.

-In other news, President Douglas T. Linde sold 34,476 shares of the business’s stock in a transaction dated Tuesday, November 23rd.
-The stock was sold at an average price of $118.58, for a total value of $4,088,164.08.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Frank D. Burt sold 2,116 shares of the business’s stock in a transaction dated Monday, November 15th.
-The shares were sold at an average price of $118.89, for a total value of $251,571.24.
+In other news, SVP Frank D. Burt sold 2,116 shares of the firm’s stock in a transaction dated Monday, November 15th.
+The stock was sold at an average price of $118.89, for a total transaction of $251,571.24.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, President Douglas T. Linde sold 34,476 shares of the firm’s stock in a transaction dated Tuesday, November 23rd.
+The shares were sold at an average price of $118.58, for a total value of $4,088,164.08.
 The disclosure for this sale can be found here.
-Insiders own 1.10% of the company’s stock.
+Corporate insiders own 1.10% of the company’s stock.

 Boston Properties, Inc operates as a real estate investment trust.
 It develops, acquires, manages and owns a portfolio of Class A properties.
 The firm operates through the following geographical locations: Boston, New York, San Francisco and Washington.
 The company was founded by Mortimer Benjamin Zuckerman and Edward H.